SalehMajeed/Course--javascript_interview/readme.md

 ## 5. Window and Undefined

-Window -> window is the global object that provides object, methods and properties that are useful and access by the user. setTimeOut, console all belongs to window and when we create variables in global execution context it is automatically assigned to window. another useful keyword is **this** that refers to the object from where it was called in global exection context **this** refers all the window's object.
+Window -> window is the global object that provides object, methods and properties that are useful and access by the user. setTimeout, console all belongs to window and when we create variables in global execution context it is automatically assigned to window. another useful keyword is **this** that refers to the object from where it was called in global exection context **this** refers all the window's object.

 ```javascript
 var a = 10;